Failure To Protect

 I tried that last one about a thousand times.
-But like I said, God don’t care about me.
+It definitely doesn’t work.

-That’s what happened when I told on a girl at my old school.
-After she got in trouble, she waited until there weren’t any adults around and pushed me into a restroom stall and stuffed my book bag in the toilet.
+That’s what happened when I got a girl in trouble at my old school in Inglewood.
+She waited until there weren’t any adults around and pushed me into a restroom stall and stuffed my book bag in the toilet.
 I never told anybody about that.

-At my old school in Inglewood, when the principal told her that maybe I’d be “more successful in another environment,” my mom almost lost it.
+At my other school, when the principal told her that maybe I’d be more successful in another environment, my mom almost lost it.
 I was ready to lose it too.
 Anybody would be more successful if they weren’t being bullied all the time.

-I wish my mom could understand what I’m going through.
-She wants me to be more like her, but I can’t.
-Sometimes she says stuff that really hurts my feelings.
+I wish I could tell my mom how bad it is, but I can’t.
+She wants me to be more like her and sometimes she says stuff that hurts my feelings.

 You have to try harder to meet other little girls.